Request a free EU Authorised Representative Quotation Here

 Verify documentation

-1. Verify that the EU declaration of conformity or declaration of performance and technical documentation has been drawn up.
+1. Verify that the EU declaration of conformity or declaration of performance and technical documentation have been drawn up.

 2. Keep a record of the declaration of conformity or declaration of performance at the disposal of market surveillance authorities for the period required by that legislation and ensure that the technical documentation can be made available to those authorities upon request*